 issue 18: Bridging the Rift

-How can two opposing sides find common ground?
+How can two distinctly differing sides find common ground?
 How do we maintain our own integrity when the world around us is falling apart?
 How do we cultivate peace and foster reconciliation with those who seem committed to a worldview of separation?

 In Truth, Beauty and Goodness,